mitshah1207/avon/README.md

 ## Daily routine
 - Wake up ~7-8am
+- Tablet (1x fluoexetine, hidden in banana or dog-friendly peanut butter)
-- Breakfast 8am.
-See 'Feeding' section
+- Breakfast ~8am.
+See 'Feeding' section.
+May reserve 1/3 of the allocated breakfast to use as treats during the walk.
 - Walk (1-2hrs) starting anytime between 8-10am.
 - Return home, play if in the mood (tug) then lie down and sleep
 - Dinner 6pm
-- Walk between 8-10pm
+- Walk between 9-11pm (the later the better so it's quieter - more nervous in the darkness)
 - Sleeps at ~11pm inside crate.

-## Medications
-Sept 2021 - current
-- Fluoexetine hidden in banana one per day.

-May - Sept 2021
-Hidden in peanut butter/banana bits
-- Calming tablets, tryptophan based: 1 tablet with breakfast + 1 tablet at dinner
-- Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner

 ## Feeding
 **Main meals:**